 And they find time to sneak in character bits, too – Catwoman gives the belt back to Batman at the start, but as soon as the fight kicks off she’s looking to get out of there (with the lion) and leave Bats to fend for himself.
 Only when she realizes that he’s her best chance of getting out of there does she start helping him – and by the end, she even gives up a clear escape route to help save his life.

 None of that probably seems very original to the seasoned Catwoman fan, but it kinda made a Cat/Bat shipper out of eleven-year-old me.
-Until my tastes… evolved, anyways.
+Took five whole years for my tastes to change.

 Anyways, the jade lion gets broken in the scuffle, and Batman finds a CD inside, no doubt listing Katsu’s many heinous deeds and also just what the hell was under that truck by the S.S.
 Anne.
 As the police start closing in (wait, who the hell called them?
 Katsu?), our heroes make it outside the manor and exchange their last goodbyes.
 By the way – you would not believe how petulant Romano sounds in this scene; it makes Batman and Catwoman almost seem like siblings rather than adversaries/love interests.

 I mean, there’s nothing saying they can’t be both, but… uggh… I’d rather not do the New 52’s job for it.

 This leads to the last point I really like about the episode – Catwoman pulls a Batman on Batman, vanishing when he turns away for just half a second.
 That might not sound terribly impressive, but it’s leagues ahead of her debut in That Other Show, which made the fatal mistake of ending with Batman nabbing her and turning her in.
 This led to several episodes of Selina being a damsel in distress (since she’d been forbidden to put on the Catwoman outfit of her own volition), until Paul Dini went “fuck it” and undid all that.